 The many long-term benefits of incorporating a business do come with some drawbacks, including:

 The business structure of a corporation is more complex than a sole proprietorship.
 It requires legal paperwork and costs money to set up, which could add up to hundreds of dollars.
 And then there are other, ongoing costs to consider, including professional fees for legal and accounting services.
 Corporations require professional advice that you’ll need to pay for, particularly if you’re including a complex share structure.

-You Have Two Tax Returns & More Administrative Requirements
+You Have Two Tax Returns and More Administrative Requirements

 Sole proprietors file 1 tax return every year; owners of corporations must file 1 for their personal income and an additional 1 for their company.
 The increased complexity means that it’s advisable to enlist an accountant to ensure everything is right.

 All incorporated businesses must file certain documents with Corporations Canada, or their provincial corporate registry if incorporated provincially.
 These include articles of incorporation, annual returns, notices of any changes, and articles of amendment if the structure of your corporation changes.

 There’s More Paperwork

-The owner of an incorporated business has an additional task beyond running their business: making sure there are up-to-date records of business activities.
+The owner of an incorporated business has an additional task beyond running their business: making sure they keep up-to-date records of business activities.
 These include maintaining corporate documents like a register of directors, the share register, and a transfer register.
 You also need to maintain a minute book comprised of the corporate bylaws and minutes from corporate meetings.